-The NYSDEC reported three Confirmed HABs and five HABs with High Toxins on Skaneateles Lake in 2019.
-All of the reported and observed blooms were small, localized and limited to near-shore areas.
-Monitoring, identifying, sampling and reporting HABs involved a collaborative effort between the NYSDEC Finger Lakes HAB Volunteer Surveillance, NYSDEC Finger Lakes Water Hub, the Skaneateles Lake Association (SLA) Shoreline HABs Program, CSLAP, the City of Syracuse Water Department and water quality measurement stations operated by the USGS.
-The SLA Shoreline HABs Program comprised of select volunteers responsible for monitoring 25 zones around the perimeter of Skaneateles Lake.
-Volunteers reported suspicious algal blooms to the HABs Program Coordinator, NYSDEC Division of Water HABsInfo@dec.ny.gov.
-Water samples were transported to the Syracuse Water Department Treatment Facility in Skaneateles for algal identification.
-If Microcystis was observed or additional forms of blue-green algae were identified in significant numbers, samples were transported to a certified lab for analysis.
+Algae blooms observed by Skaneateles Lake Watershed Protection staff were exceptionally small, localized and limited to near-shore areas in 2023.
+Monitoring, identifying, sampling, and reporting algae blooms involved a collaborative effort between the NYSDEC Finger Lakes HAB Volunteer Surveillance, the Skaneateles Lake Association (SLA) Shoreline HABs Program, and the City of Syracuse Water Department.
+The SLA Shoreline HABs Program comprising of select volunteers continued to monitor 25 zones around the perimeter of Skaneateles Lake in 2023.
+Suspicious algal blooms are reported to the NYSDEC Division of Water HABsInfo@dec.ny.gov.
+Syracuse Water Department personnel collect water samples following reports of suspicious blooms.
+Algal forms are identified, and cell counts performed on one-liter centrifuged samples under light microscopy to determine dominant forms and the composition of bloom densities.
+Water samples are collected from Skaneateles Lake water intakes for detection of microcystin when open water or near-shore blooms are located within close-proximity to the water intakes.

-As a result of the numerous volunteers and professional staff monitoring Skaneateles Lake and the heightened awareness of lakefront property owners and watercraft operators, the Lake was intensely monitored and lake conditions assessed in a timely manner.
-The frequent monitoring and the lake-wide surveillance program were effective in the early detection of HABs in 2019.
+As a result of the numerous volunteers and professional staff monitoring Skaneateles Lake and the heightened awareness of lakefront property owners and watercraft operators, the Lake was intensely monitored, and lake conditions assessed in a timely manner.
+The frequent monitoring and the lake-wide surveillance program were effective in the early detection of HABs in 2023.